Actindo-AG/Documentation/PIM/UserInterface/03a_Attributes.md

   - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete)
     Click this button to delete the corresponding attribute set.

-  > [Info] If you do not assign the attribute to an attribute set at this point, you will have to do it afterwards in the corresponding attribute set(s), see [Add an attribute to the set](../Integration/02_ManageAttributeSets.md#add-an-attribute-to-the-set).
+  > [Info] If you do not assign the attribute to an attribute set at this point, you will have to do it afterwards in the corresponding attribute set(s).

 **CONFIGURATION**